-After a lot of organizing, online yard selling, and wishing I could have a glass of wine to ease the stress of the chaotic mess, I did stumble upon one little fantastic discovery: I’m a greeting card hoarder.
-Yes, something I couldn’t be prouder of.
-I love snail mail, receiving a hand written letter, and giving friends and family a surprise card when they need it the most.
-Only one problem, all of the cards were sadly shoved into a box where I couldn’t see them.
-Whenever I need one, the box explodes all of the floor and I have a huge mess to clean up.
-My solution?
-Build a custom greeting card display wall.
-Dreamy, right?
+Honestly, this is something I couldn’t be prouder of.
+I love snail mail, receiving a handwritten letter, and giving friends and family a surprise card when they need it the most.
+There was only one problem, all of the cards were sadly shoved into a box where I couldn’t see them.
+Whenever I needed one, the box exploded all over the floor and I had a huge mess to clean up.

 Supplies: